dnslab-inha/dnslab-inha.github.io/_members/junho-kim.md

   github: logicallaw
 ---

-I'm currently studying computer science and engineering at Inha University.
+I’m a junior majoring in Computer Science and Engineering at Inha University.